-In GL Asia Mauritius II Cayman Ltdvii Bannister J refused an application to wind up Pinfold Overseas Limited on the basis of an arbitral award that fell outside of the scope of the arbitration agreement.
+In GL Asia Mauritius II Cayman Ltd(7) the court refused an application to wind up Pinfold Overseas Limited on the basis of an arbitral award that fell outside of the scope of the arbitration agreement.

-The case follows the decision in Pacific China Holdings Ltd v Grand Pacific Holdingsviii where the Court of Appeal found that when there is a real question as to whether an award is enforceable under Part IX of the Arbitration Act 1976, an application to appoint liquidators based on that award must be refused.
+The case follows the decision in Pacific China Holdings Ltd v Grand Pacific Holdings,(8) where the Court of Appeal found that when there is a real question as to whether an award is enforceable under Part IX of the Arbitration Act 1976, an application to appoint liquidators based on that award must be refused.

 Pinfold argued that award of costs to GL Asia in connection to proceedings brought in Goa did not fall within the scope of the arbitration agreement.
-Bannister J agreed and found that:
+The court agreed and found that:

-'the court like parties, is stuck with the Tribunal's decisions, but not if the decision is about a matter which was not properly before it.
-It my judgment the court is not obliged to accept the Tribunal's defective reasoning if the result would be to treat as enforceable an award which the Tribunal clearly had no jurisdiction to make.
+"the court like parties, is stuck with the Tribunal's decisions, but not if the decision is about a matter which was not properly before it.
+It my judgment the court is not obliged to accept the Tribunal's defective reasoning if the result would be to treat as enforceable an award which the Tribunal clearly had no jurisdiction to make."

-Bannister J in refused the winding up application concluded, that 'if a company raises a bona fide challenge to the validity or fairness of the arbitral award itself, falling short of proof on the balance of probabilities, it should no more be wound up on the basis of the resulting award than it should be on the basis of a claim in a debt which is substantially disputed, but not necessarily proved not to exist.'
+The court refused the winding-up application and concluded that:

-A company defending winding up proceedings need not show that the award is unenforceable, but rather that the award is sufficiently vulnerable to challenge of substance.
+"if a company raises a bona fide challenge to the validity or fairness of the arbitral award itself, falling short of proof on the balance of probabilities, it should no more be wound up on the basis of the resulting award than it should be on the basis of a claim in a debt which is substantially disputed, but not necessarily proved not to exist".

-When an application for a stay meets an application for summary judgment
+A company defending winding-up proceedings need not show that the award is unenforceable, but rather that the award is sufficiently vulnerable to challenge of substance.

-Applied Enterprises Limited -v- Interisle Holdings Ltdix
+When application for a stay meets application for summary judgment

-The claim concerned a demand for Interisle to surrender 2,500 of the 5,000 allotted shares as a result of its failure to pay the US\$10.5 million unpaid balance for the share purchase.
+In Applied Enterprises Limited v Interisle Holdings Ltd(9) the claim concerned a demand for Interisle to surrender 2,500 of the 5,000 allotted shares as a result of its failure to pay the US\$10.5 million unpaid balance for the share purchase.
 Applied Enterprises applied to the BVI court for the rectification of the share register to reflect its entitlement for the shares to be registered in its name following Interisle's alleged default.
 In short, Interisle relied upon an arbitration clause and applied for a stay.

-Applied Enterprise countered with an application for summary judgment on the basis that Interisle had no real prospect of defending the claim and on the basis that there was no dispute capable of going to arbitration.
+Applied Enterprise countered with an application for summary judgment on the basis that Interisle had no real prospect of defending the claim and that there was no dispute capable of going to arbitration.

 Interisle maintained that its obligation to pay the US\$10.5/5.25 million was hindered by circumstances beyond its control (the general economic downturn resulting in difficulty in gaining financing).
-The court\ found that the wide terms of agreement's force majeure clause 18.2 showed that 'it was far from obvious that it could not be understood as excluding inability to obtain credit particularly where... it was envisaged that the payment would be funded by means of the proposed Development Loan.'
+The court(10) found that the wide terms of the agreement's force majeure clause 18.2 showed that "it was far from obvious that it could not be understood as excluding inability to obtain credit particularly where... it was envisaged that the payment would be funded by means of the proposed Development Loan".

-Ruling in favour of Interisle the Court found that summary judgment was not the proper context for resolving the issues that were facts sensitive, nor was the court convinced that there was no real prospect of defending the claim at trial.
-The Court upheld the distinction in Channel Tunnel between a defendant who 'is not really raising a dispute at all" and, in short, disputes.
+Ruling in favour of Interisle, the court found that summary judgment was not the proper context for resolving the issues that were fact sensitive; nor was the court convinced that there was no real prospect of defending the claim at trial.
+The court upheld the distinction in Channel Tunnel between a defendant who "is not really raising a dispute at all" and proper disputes.